Chinese, Russian cenbanks to discuss use of national payment systems - NewsBreak

 “Regarding the promotion and use of the Mir and China UnionPay national payment systems in both countries, this question will be decided by the two sides’ central banks at consultations,” Zhang Hanhui said.

-Visa Inc (V.N) and MasterCard Inc (MA.N) are among the many Western companies to have suspended operations in Russia.
+Visa Inc and MasterCard Inc are among the many Western companies to have suspended operations in Russia.

 China has refused to condemn Russia’s actions in Ukraine and has criticized the unprecedented Western sanctions on Moscow.
 The two countries have bolstered ties in recent years, including announcing a “no limits” partnership in February.